-Earn your Master of Arts in Counseling, Mental Health Counseling Specialization through University of the Rockies in Denver.
+Earn your Master of Arts in Counseling, Clinical Mental Health Counseling Specialization through University of the Rockies in Denver.
 Extend your range of counseling techniques.

 Master of Arts in Education

 120 words

 Pursue your Master of Arts in Education at University of the Rockies.
 Investigate the historical and theoretical foundations of human learning, especially adult learning.
 In this graduate degree program, you will reflect on your best practices for improving education.
 Learn to apply pedagogical models, frameworks, and approaches.
 Implement emerging technologies to provide for diverse learners.
 Evaluate assessment models for making ethical policy decisions.
 Critically analyze issues of cultural diversity.
 Apply emotional intelligence, communication, and leadership in diverse learning communities.
 Take advanced courses online or in downtown Denver.